Cardano design rationale

 Formal methods, such as mathematical specifications, property-based tests, and proofs, are the best way to deliver high assurance software systems and give confidence to users for the management of digital funds.
 Cardano has been built using formal methods to get strong guarantees on the functional correctness of core components of the system.

-Security is one of the founding principles of Cardano.
-It is written in Haskell, a secure functional programming language.
-A functional language like Haskell encourages building a system using pure functions, which leads to a design where components are conveniently testable in isolation.
-Furthermore, advanced features of Haskell enable us to employ a whole range of powerful methods for ensuring correctness of the code, such as basing the implementation on formal and executable specifications, extensive property-based testing, and running tests in simulation.
+Security is one of the founding principles of our blockchain.
+Cardano is written in Haskell, a secure functional programming language that encourages building a system using pure functions.
+This leads to a design where components are conveniently testable in isolation.
+Furthermore, advanced features of Haskell enable us to employ a whole range of powerful methods for ensuring code correctness, such as basing the implementation on formal and executable specifications, extensive property-based testing, and running tests in simulation.

 For Cardano to deliver a resilient infrastructure on a global scale, it needs to be able to scale on par with legacy financial systems.
 Even though we have designed Cardano with resource efficiency in mind, scaling remains a fundamental problem for blockchain systems of all kinds.
 To get towards a solution of the scaling problem, our researchers have invented our scalability solution Hydra, a protocol that can be executed on top of Cardano, allowing transaction and smart contract processing off the main chain.
 This will multiply the capacity of the overall system by a multitude.